Head Boy & Head Girl

 - To showcase outstanding technology throughout the school using social media

-- To provide ‘tech support’ during important events throughout the year (Parents’ Evenings, Induction Days)
+- To provide ‘technical support’ during important events throughout the year (Parents’ Evenings, Induction Days)

-- help to set-up and run extra-curricular PE clubs which will promote participation at after school in PE
+- help to set-up and run extra-curricular PE clubs.

-- liase with Mrs Cooper- Westhead (CAL Expressive Arts and PE) and Mrs Sharp, Miss Simpson, Mr Lishman and Mr Hewison (Teachers of PE) regarding promoting sports and physical activity and assist in coaching programmes and local sports competitions in a variety of events such as; badminton, football, netball, basketball, athletics, rugby, outdoor pursuits, triathlon and running club
+- liase with Mrs Cooper- Westhead (CAL PE & Healthy Schools) and Mrs Sharp, Miss Simpson, Mr Lishman and Mr Hewison (Teachers of PE) regarding promoting sports and physical activity and assist in coaching programmes and local sports competitions in a variety of events such as; badminton, football, netball, basketball, athletics, rugby, outdoor pursuits, triathlon and running club

-- assist with articles or displays to promote students’ sports achievements
+- assist with articles or displays to promote pupils’ sporting achievements

 - assist with displays for specific school events within the school; e.g. Open Evening, The Ribbies, Options Evening and Sports Festival